larammerce/docs/8.x/getting-started/contributing.md

 **NOTE:** You can have a brief description of the work done.

 There is a requirement here that you can fulfill.
-If in the third line you write and save the command `TG-449 #in-progress` or `TG-449 #ready-for-rest `when you enter the taiga site in the taskbar in the browser, you will see that task number 449 has been entered from the new section in progress or ready for testing.
+If in the third line you write and save the command `TG-449 #in-progress` or `TG-449 #ready-for-test `when you enter the taiga site in the taskbar in the browser, you will see that task number "449" has been entered from the new section in progress or ready for testing.

 **NOTE:** A very important point in handling tasks that should be mentioned here is that only one person named the tester can put the task in close or need info mode.